 St Michael & All Angels World War 1 Project

-In 2014 St. Michael’s embarked on a project to identify and study the lives of the individuals whose names appear on the various war memorials associated with the church, including our War Memorial plaque (right) and the memorial seat outside St Michael & All Angels Parish Hall.
+In 2014 St. Michael’s embarked on a project to identify and study the lives of the individuals whose names appear on the various war memorials associated with the church, including our Parish Memorial – The Holy Rood in Memory of those Fallen in the War (left) and the Bedford Park Memorial Seat outside St Michael & All Angels Parish Hall.

 By recreating the personal stories and developing education presentations, we want to show children and adults alike some of the human impact of WWI on a local Chiswick parish.
 Children will be able to gain an understanding of the war’s reality for local people and gain some knowledge about how to research stories of their own starting only with a name on a memorial.